DmitryVarennikov/cuegenerator-react/README.md

 ## How to release

-To make a release run `npm run release`.
-That's it! `standard-version` will run the `postrelease` script in the `package.json` which will take care of the rest.
+A new release happens when a new commit prefixed with *fix* or *feat* is merged to the `main` branch.
+The logic is described in the `firebase-hosting-merge.yml` file.